 Applicability of these guidelines shall be determined at the point of project 'Listing' as per Gold Standard Requirements.
-Accordingly an assessment of Double Counting risk will be undertaken at eligibility check / Pre-Feasibility Analysis.
+Accordingly an assessment of Double Counting risk will be undertaken at eligibility check at the time of preliminary review.
 At that time the position is fixed for that project as follows:

-- For 'Energy & Waste' projects fixed until conclusion of first crediting period (at which point applicability shall be assessed again) - For 'Land Use & Forest' projects for entirety of crediting perio
+- For 'Energy & Waste' projects fixed until conclusion of first crediting period (at which point applicability shall be assessed again) - For 'Land Use & Forest' projects for entirety of crediting period